-Through PLP, IEP, EST, and Section 504 plans, educators work with the student and family to facilitate two-way communication and cooperative efforts to support the student's success.
-These learning plans address individua needs with a tailored plan designed to help students personalize their learning, meet the state's learning standards, and stay on track for graduation.
+Through personal learning plans, individual education programs, education support teams, and Section 504 plans, educators work with the student and family to facilitate two-way communication and cooperative efforts to support the student's success.
+These learning plans address individual needs with a tailored plan designed to help students personalize their learning, meet the state's learning standards, and stay on track for graduation.
 Federal and state legislation, as well as State Board rule have developed these plans over time to ensure student equity.

-Student pPersonalized Learning pPlans shallould help inform the structures and services put in place to support individual student learning.
+Student pPersonalized ILearning pPlans shallould help inform the structures and services put in place to support individual student learning.
 Provision of specific student supports, including relevant accommodations, shall be detailed within a student's IEP or 504 plan as required by federal law.
 Tiered systems of support should also integrate elements of early multi-tiered systems of support (EMTSS) as relevant, to ensure that comprehensive and integrated systems of support are in place for all preK-12 students.